Allenpai1/CASA0018-Image-Open-Domain-QA-system-via-GPT3-API-Cameras-and-Raspberry-Pi/README.md

  ![plot](./Images/EnglishDoc.png)

  ## Train you own model
 Ensure the dataset is in the correct VOC format and put it into the folder PyTorch train F-RCNN and run ```python train.py``` and you need to change your own model_data/classes.txt.
 It would be beneficial to understand how the network architecture is written by looking at the source code I have included.
+The source codes are collected from [faster-rcnn-pytorch](https://github.com/bubbliiiing/faster-rcnn-pytorch) and [tensorflow-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn).
 ![plot](./Images/FRCNN.png)